bchao1/Anime-Face-Dataset/README.md

 </p>

 ## Disclaimer
 This dataset should only be used for educational purposes.
-Please cite the source if you use this dataset in your projects, research papers, and etc. Also I'd appreciate if you give this repo a star!
+Please cite the source if you use this dataset in your projects, research papers, and etc. Consider starring this repo if you find it useful!

+One user has uploaded this dataset to [Kaggle].
+If you're downloading the dataset from the Kaggle source, I would appreciate if you also cite this repository.

 ## Author
 Brian Chao